Box-drawing characters: Historical

 Many microcomputers of the 1970s and 1980s had their own proprietary character sets, which also included box-drawing characters.
-Some of these sets, such as Commodore's PETSCII, include box-drawing symbols with no corresponding Unicode character.
+Many of these were added to Unicode as Symbols for Legacy Computing.

+Commodore

+Commodore machines, such as the Commodore PET and the Commodore 64, included a set of text semigraphics with block elements and dithering patterns in the PETSCII character set.

 Sinclair

-The Sinclair ZX80, ZX81 and Spectrum included a set of text semigraphics with block elements and dithering patterns in the ZX80 character set.
+The Sinclair ZX80, ZX81, and ZX Spectrum included a set of text semigraphics with quadrant-based block elements.
+The ZX80 and ZX81 also included a set of text semigraphics with dithering patterns.

 BBC and Acorn

 The BBC Micro could utilize the Teletext 7-bit character set, which had 128 box-drawing characters, whose code points were shared with the regular alphanumeric and punctuation characters.
 Control characters were used to switch between regular text and box drawing.